 With my studies in Clinical Psychology in Spain and with my final thesis on "Psychotic Disorders and Spirituality," my main goal was studying and researching how "Psychopathology" is connected to the mystical and the spiritual experiences.
 My passion for furthering my education in Transpersonal Psychology and simultaneously researching different "alternative therapies" to the ordinary medicine led me to attend seminars and conferences in Brazil, France, Brazil, USA, and India.

 It was through traveling and furthering my education that I had the vision to immigrate to California where I finally moved to live and further my education.
 In San Francisco, I coursed a second Master's Degree in Counseling Psychology with the orientation in Somatic Psychology.
-After that, I gathered my hours as an intern while working at different jobs as a Mental Health Clinician and after that, when I passed the board exams, I became a Licensed Marriage and Family Therapist.
+After that, I gathered my hours as an intern while working at different jobs as a Mental Health Clinician and after that, when passing the board exams, I became a Licensed Marriage and Family Therapist.

 After the many years that it has taken me to pursue this long life path and career, the main orientation in my clinical practice became mainly rooted in the frame of Depth Psychology that includes a Jungian and aTranspersonal lens for understanding the psychological processes and its integration.
 Due to my background and experience in Somatic Psychology, I also incorporate in session Body-Psychotherapy techniques (those being precious tools for helping individuals to overcome trauma).